 Are NWSA Certification Programs Accredited?

-Not yet.
-At the point at which NWSA has done a sufficient volume of testing, NWSA will apply to have its certification programs accredited through the American National Standards Institute (ANSI) to the ISO 17024 standard, which is the highest level of accreditation available in the marketplace for bodies operating certification of personnel.
+Yes.
+NWSA has earned accreditation for the Telecommunications Tower Technician level 1 and 2 Certifications through the ANSI National Accreditation Board (ANAB) to the ISO 17024 standard, which is the highest level of accreditation available in the marketplace for bodies operating certification of personnel.

 Does NWSA offer training?